F-1 students may be eligible for employment while maintaining active F-1 status.

 - Your Form I-20 was issued by WSU

-- You have not yet graduated
+- You have not yet completed your program requirements and are still enrolled

-Graduation is signified by the following dates:
+Completion of program is signified by the following dates:

-- Undergraduate students — The last day of finals
+Undergraduate students — The last day of finals.

 During Official Breaks and Annual Vacation